Aprilxxi/ad-stack-nnls-analysis/README.md

 The nested logistic recalibration analysis is a post-hoc probability-calibration analysis.
 Calibrator selection and fitting use development out-of-fold probabilities only.
 The final development-fitted mapping is then applied once to the locked external predictions.

-## Local outputs and privacy

-Several scripts generate caches, predictions, spreadsheets, and figures locally.
-Some primary scripts also generate patient-level prediction files as part of normal execution.
-These files may contain sensitive or derived participant-level information.

-All generated outputs must remain in protected local storage.
-They are excluded from version control and must not be committed, uploaded, or shared through this repository.

-## Code and data availability

-The analysis code, pinned dependencies, model configuration, and a header-only input template are provided in this repository.
-No clinical data, patient-level predictions, fitted-model caches, tables, figures, or numerical study results are included.

-Access to the underlying clinical data may be requested from the corresponding author and is subject to institutional approval, applicable ethics and privacy requirements, and an appropriate data-use agreement.